Main image credit: © Ultrahaptics

 There are no apps, there's nothing to click, and the remote control that's always three seconds behind has been tossed away for good.
 Welcome to the zero user interface, or zero UI, where there's just you, your personal digital assistant and the sound of your own voice.

-The appearance of Amazon's digital assistant Alexa on a whole slew of gadgets, from the eponymous Echo and Dot to , even '', has put voice at the forefront in the consumer electronics industry.
+The appearance of Amazon's digital assistant Alexa on a whole slew of gadgets, from the eponymous Echo and Dot to all manner of devices unveiled at January's CES, even 'homebots', has put voice at the forefront in the consumer electronics industry.
 However, the voice revolution stretches far deeper than just being able to ask your light switch what time it is.

 Expanding voice tech

-It may be kicking off with the and , , and later this year, but the zero UI is set to not only expand voice tech into homebots, chatbots and voice biometrics, but embrace face recognition tech, gesture control and haptic feedback.
+It may be kicking off with the Amazon Echo and Amazon Dot, Google Home, and whatever Apple launches (or doesn't) later this year, but the zero UI is set to not only expand voice tech into homebots, chatbots and voice biometrics, but embrace face recognition tech, gesture control and haptic feedback.
 So much so that we could soon be looking back and laughing about the time we used to talk to Alexa, Google Assistant and Siri.

 How often does Alexa mis-hear you?
 Speech recognition software tends to look only for phrases if used in real time, or to process speech more accurately if it's given time to post-process.